izaacdb/tray.io/README.md

 *This took more like 6 hours, but I was enjoying it.*

 It should deliver to the spec.
-I used TypeScript as the job advert is for a senior TypeScript developer.
-There are some data manipulations which make it very useful here anyway.
+I used TypeScript as the job advert is for a senior TypeScript developer and I figured you'd want to see some decent code.
+There are some data manipulations which make it very useful here.

 Other libraries I used include date-fns for their format function, react-dnd for all of the dragging parts and `styled-components` for the styling.
 I use `prettier` and `eslint` to keep everything tidy, `jest` and `react-testing-library` to write tests.

+This should all be nicely extendable as there is an `./src/components/interfaces` file with full definitions of everything.

 ---
 #### How to run